-Registering with Grants.gov is a one-time process; however, if you are a first time registrant it could take up to several weeks to have your registration validated and confirmed and to receive your user password.
-It is highly recommended you start the registration process as early as possible to prevent delays in submitting your application package to our agency by the deadline specified.
-There are three steps that you must complete before you are able to register: 1) Register with Central Contractor Registry (CCR); 2) Register yourself as an Authorized Organization Representative (AOR); and 3) Be authorized as an AOR by your organization.
+Registering with Grants.gov is a one-time process; however, if you are a first time registrant it could take up to several weeks to validate and confirm your registration and to receive your user password.
+OJJDP highly recommends that you start the registration process as early as possible to prevent delays in submitting your application package to our agency by the deadline specified.
+There are three steps that you must complete before you may register: 1) Register with Central Contractor Registry (CCR); 2) Register yourself as an Authorized Organization Representative (AOR); and 3) Be authorized as an AOR by your organization.
 For more Information, go to www.grants.gov.
 Note: Your CCR Registration must be renewed once a year.
 Failure to renew your CCR registration may prohibit submission of a grant application through Grants.gov.